 Follow the Money, But Also the Data

 The usual adage in these things is to follow the money, and see who benefits.
 But we should also watch for control over data.
 For tech bros, data is the means of control.
-At last count, Musk employees1 have control over sensitive student aid data, small business administration data, federal employee data (including data from job applicants), social security and tax refund data, Centers for Medicare and Medicaid Services data, National Institutes of Health grantee data, and are seeking data from the Department of Labor (think the Bureau of Labor Statistics), and National Oceanic and Atmospheric Data (weather data).
+At last count, Musk employees1 have control over sensitive student aid data, small business administration data, federal employee data (including data from job applicants), social security and tax refund data, Department of Energy data, Centers for Medicare and Medicaid Services data, National Institutes of Health grantee data, Veterans Affairs, CFPB, National Oceanic and Atmospheric Data (weather data), and the Department of Labor (think the Bureau of Labor Statistics).
 At the same time that they are hoovering up this data, public data sources are being shut down.

 More data for Musk, less for the public.